Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum -y groupupdate 'Network Servers'

 This command will see if any latest update is available for any packages under ‘Network Servers’ and install them if it can find any.
-It will take care of the dependencies for the user as well.
+It will take care of the user’s dependencies as well.

 20. Removing Group Packages